 The more I have tried to dull, cover and numb these painful events, the more I’ve sought out a subject to nurture, take care of and “fix” without ever having afforded myself the space and time to sufficiently process my own traumas and heal sufficiently.

 It’s easy to feel uncared for when people cannot love you the way you need to be loved.
 It’s also difficult (for HSPs especially) not to internalise this as a reflection of your own self-worth.

 The truth is, how people behave and operate has so much less to do with you than you think.
 It’s about their own insecurities, their own struggles, their own anxiety and feelings of inadequacy.

-This is not evidence of your failings and it doesn’t mean you are unlovable or difficult or unworthy of love.
-It just means that they are not necessarily very good at looking past themselves.
+This is not evidence of your failings and it doesn’t mean you are difficult to love.
+Nor does it mean you are unworthy of love.

-The fact that you can, that you empathise and have the ability to share your love even if it means having your heart broken, is a strength.
+The fact that you can empathise and are able and willing to share your love even if it means having your heart broken, is a strength.
 Loving someone else is a courageous act.

 And so the work isn’t to fundamentally change who I am, the work is to deal with what happened and leave it behind in the past where it belongs and make better choices.
-To stop making a choice of people who only make me an option.
+To stop making a choice of people who only make an option of me.

 I am not too much, I am not needy, I am not too sensitive.

 I am thoughtful, I am empathetic, I am kind, I am vulnerable, I am generous of spirit and I am enough.